MerlijnStaps/merlijnstaps.github.io/_posts/2022-01-01-publications.md

 <div class="publication-authors"> <U>Merlijn Staps</U>, Corina E. Tarnita, and Mari Kawakatsu </div>
 <div class="publication-details"> <I> Proceedings of the Royal Society B: Biological Sciences</I>, in press (2024) </div>
 <div class="publication-details"> </div>
-<div class="publication-explanation"> We derive ecological conditions for the evolution of communication in a collective context and show how diverse communication strategies used by social insects (e.g., honeybee waggle dance, trail pheromones, antennal contacts) can be explained theoretically as adaptations to different ecological pressures.
+<div class="publication-explanation"> We derive ecological conditions for the evolution of communication in a collective context and show how diverse communication strategies used by social insects (e.g., honeybee waggle dance, trail pheromones, antennal contacts) can be explained theoretically as adaptations to different ecological circumstances.
  </div>
 </td>